shiyu-wangbyte/panx2-simulation/README.md

 * parameterize the molecules with CHARMM36m force field in this step;
 * download the input files of simulation.

-### step4 prepare the topology file of ATP molecule via amber tools:
+### step4: prepare the topology file of ATP molecule via amber tools:

+place four ATP molecules in our coordinate files, and parameterize ATP with AmberTools (antechamber molecule and amb2gro_top_gro.py script).

+Up to this step, the preparations of MD simulation were finished.
+The topology files were saved in folder "" and the parameter files of each steps were saved in folder "".

+### step5: